 How you turn off your phone depends on the model you’re using.
 For Android phones, you simply press the off button for a few seconds; for iPhones (iPhone X or newer), you need to press the volume down and volume up buttons and the side button at the same time.
 A slider should then appear on the screen, which you can use to turn off the device.

 By the way: Not everything, but much of what has been said also applies to computers and tablets.

 Want to learn more about sustainable lifestyle choices?
 Follow us on Instagram!

 This article was translated and adapted from German to English.
-You can view the original here: 5 Gründe, warum du dein Handy ausschalten solltest.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: 5 Gründe, warum du dein Handy ausschalten solltest.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.